enionsouza/TicTacToe/README.md

 - Milestone 1: Project setup was performed as described in the requirements.
 - Milestone 2: We created the user interface on `bin/main.rb` file for the TicTacToe Game project.
+- Milestone 3: We added the game logic in the file `lib/tic_tac_toe.rb`.

 ## Built With